8 little victories to celebrate as you study online

 Think back to how you were feeling before you enrolled to study online.
 Were you questioning your academic capacity?
 Your ability to thrive outside the physical classroom?
 Your likeliness to keep up?
-Even after a few weeks of study, you’ve been victorious in more ways than you think.
+Even midway into the term, you’ve been victorious in more ways than you think.
 It’s time to give yourself the credit you deserve.

 You actually enrolled and made a start.
 That’s a huge step.
 Some people sit on the fence for years before they work up the courage to make a move.

-Despite your uncertainty around such things as the mechanics of online study, and your ability to succeed at uni – you saw a need for education and you followed through.
-You may not have felt comfortable in the beginning, but as you became more familiar with the experience, what felt foreign has come to feel normal.
+Despite your uncertainty around the mechanics of online study and your ability to succeed at uni, you saw a need for educating yourself and you followed through.
+You may not have felt comfortable in the beginning, but as you became more familiar with the experience, what felt foreign has started to feel normal.
 Getting through that hazy period of uncertainty can often be the hardest part, so well done you!

-The first semester is always the hardest, because you’re still trying to understand the scope of your studies and what you’ll be learning, how much time and energy is required of you, and how you’ll manage your personal workflow.
+The first few weeks are always the hardest, because you’re still trying to understand the scope of your studies and what you’ll be learning, how much time and energy is required of you, and how you’ll manage your personal workflow.
 Your results so far hardly matter—you now know what it takes to succeed, and you’ll either continue to soar, or know what to aim for next time.

 You’ve knocked off a portion of your studies, which is well worth celebrating.

 Having said that, it’s important to enjoy the journey too.
-We’re always rushing to ‘get through’ challenging periods, but often, we look back on these periods with fondness.
-Life’s more volatile times tend to stick in our memories – there are lows as well as highs, and that contrast makes you feel… well, alive.
+We’re always rushing to get through challenging periods, but often, we look back on these times with fondness because we know we were doing something important.
 So don’t wish the experience away—try take it all in!

-Now that you’ve got experience under your belt, rest assured that it only gets easier from here.
-With all the finicky details under control, you can now squeeze the most out of your studies, and take hold of the career you’ve envisioned.
+Rest assured that it only gets easier from here.
+With all the finicky details under control, you can now get the most out of your studies and take hold of the career you’ve envisioned.